Melanin. Motivation. Manifestation...By Me

 The day I did this shoot, I was physically, emotionally, spiritually TIRED!
 My cup was so empty and after styling, coordinating hair, makeup, scheduling, then having to model; I just wanted to get this shoot over with.

 The colorful crown photo was the last shot of the photoshoot.
-I remember Dom (the photographer) said: “Wait let me get the back” I said oh yes of course, then boom here you have it.
+I remember asking Dom (the photographer) to “Get the back of my head,” she said oh yes of course, and boom there you have it.

 Let’s take it back to my childhood